joolstorrentecalo/gitlab-foss/doc/administration/reference_architectures/2k_users.md

 info: To determine the technical writer assigned to the Stage/Group associated with this page, see https://handbook.gitlab.com/handbook/product/ux/technical-writing/#assignments
 ---

-# Reference architecture: Up to 40 RPS or 2,000 users
+# Reference architecture: 40 RPS or up to 2,000 users

 DETAILS:
 **Tier:** Free, Premium, Ultimate
 **Offering:** Self-managed

-This page describes the GitLab reference architecture designed to target a peak load of 40 requests per second (RPS), the typical peak load of up to 2,000 users, both manual and automated, based on real data.
+This page describes the GitLab reference architecture designed to target a peak load of 40 requests per second (RPS), the typical peak load of up to 2,000 users, both manual and automated, based on real data with headroom added.

 For a full list of reference architectures, see [Available reference architectures](index.md#available-reference-architectures).